 - You must register and complete the permission form prior to Parade Day

-*Please note this is a separate application from Kitchener-Waterloo Oktoberfest Single Day Volunteers and requires parental consent for students aged 15 years or younger
+*Please note this is a separate application from Kitchener-Waterloo Oktoberfest Single Day Volunteers and requires parental consent for students aged 14 years old or younger

 - No cell phones or other personal devices can be visible while walking down the parade route.
 If you cannot carry it discretely, please leave them at home

 - Please advise us of any food/environment allergies or special needs or concerns (i.e. noise sensitivities) when applying.

 - Grey knee socks (boys)

 - White, plain blouse (plain, no design – short or long sleeve)

 **Please note Sign & Flag carriers will be required to wear German Tracht (i.e. dirndl or lederhosen) while other students may be required to wear clown costumes.
 All costumes and Tracht will be provided by Kitchener-Waterloo Oktoberfest.
 All provided costumes MUST be returned at the end of the parade.
 Please leave valuables at home to avoid loss.
 You may bring a backpack or bag to store your outer clothing, which will be kept at the gathering spot.